uyuni-project/tetra/README.md

 #### First dry-run phase

 Let's call `gjp dry-run` to let `gjp` know we are building and then call Maven.
-Note that `gjp mvn` is used instead of plain `mvn`: `gjp` will take care of locating the Maven installation we have in the `kit` and ensure it will store all downloaded files there.
+Note that `gjp mvn` is used instead of plain `mvn`: `gjp` will take care of locating the Maven installation in `kit/` and ensure it will store all downloaded files there.

     gjp dry-run
     cd src/commons-collections/commons-collections-3.2.1-src/
     gjp mvn package
     gjp finish

 Success!
-At this point `gjp` took note of all needed files, and restored `src` as it was before the build.
+At this point `gjp` took note of all needed files, and restored `src/` as it was before the build.
 This should be sufficient to be able to repeat the build on a machine with no Internet access, but what if we wanted to be 100% sure of that?

 #### Second, networkless, dry-run phase